Skip to Main Content

 Guide to Resources for Research on Mexico at UCSD and the greater San Diego-Baja Region and beyond

-Many Special Collections and Archives (SC&A) materials are cataloged in UC Library Search and finding aids for manuscript collections are available on the Special Collections website, along with policies and more information about SC&A collections.
+All Special Collections and Archives (SC&A) materials are cataloged in UC Library Search and finding aids for manuscript collections are available on the SC&A website, along with our policies and more information about UCSD's Special Collections.

 All Special Collections & Archives materials are stored in an environmentally controlled, secured area and all users must register and place requests to see the materials.
 If the items are located onsite, we will pull on demand when you arrive at the library.
-Keep an eye out for materials that are located offsite (it will say so in UC Library Search), as delivery times for these items may be up to a week.
+Please note that delivery for materials located offsite may take up to a week.

 In addition to registering you will also need to show your photo ID when you visit Special Collections.